benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 1. Download the [latest release](https://github.com/benhami1ton/SE-Pictogram-Maintenance/releases/).
 2. Add EPS files to the `/EPS` folder.
+3. Add CSV file to the `/CSV` folder, renaming it the same name as the latest release.
+(Example: GitHub Release = SE-Pictogram-Maintenance-0.1.zip, so CSV = SE-Pictogram-Maintenance-0.1.csv)
 3. Open Glyphs file.
 4. Copy each script into the Macro window and run, taking care to look for any "Quick Start Instructions" at the top of the code.